EMPLOYMENT LAW FOR EMPLOYEES

 Feelings of helplessness have caused many people to give up their employment rights and potential compensation.

-Some of these remedies include a reinstatement to your position, money compensation, an agreed reference or an apology for mistreatment.
+Some of the remedies remedies our solicitors can achieve for you include reinstatement to your position, money compensation, agreed employer reference for you or an apology for mistreatment.

-If any of the above apply to you, it is better to gain advice from an experienced employment solicitor your rights and remedies.
+If any of the above apply to you, it is better to gain advice from an experienced employment solicitor.